Coastline Conservation and Education Volunteer Project in New Zealand - Auckland

 What to expect and how you'll make an impact

-Why do Coast and Waterway Conservation volunteering in Auckland with IVHQ?
+Why do Coastline Conservation and Education volunteering in Auckland with IVHQ?

 When you volunteer in New Zealand you’ll be adding value to the local community, while also developing personally and professionally by:

-- Supporting local initiatives that protect the environment
+- Supporting local initiatives that protect the coastal and marine environment

 - Gaining conservation experience